-- 12. Based upon their experience, E & Y notes that insurance companies in liquidation typically target base salaries at median (50th percentile) market level and total cash compensation (base salary plus bonuses) at or above median market levels of "healthy" companies in their industry segment.
-To evaluate the 2021 Employee Compensation Plan, E & Y has compared the proposed total cash compensation for liquidation staff to the competitive market in each region (New York and Bedford) where the relevant individual is based.
-As a result of this study, E & Y concludes that the proposed 2021 Employee Compensation Plan is appropriate and consistent with general market practices for insurance companies in liquidation and that overall levels of pay represent market competitive compensation levels.
-Bengelsdorf Aff. ¶ 12. - 13.
-History of Compensation Plans for the Special Deputy Liquidator.
+9. Based upon their experience, E&Y notes that insurance companies in liquidation typically target base salaries at median (50th percentile) market level and total cash compensation (base salary plus bonuses) at or above median market levels of "healthy" companies in their industry segment.
+To evaluate the 2022 Employee Compensation Plan, E&Y, for the reasons described in its October 6, 2021 letter, relied on the same market data as in 2021 to compare the proposed total cash compensation for liquidation staff in each region (New York and Bedford) where the relevant individual is based.
+As a result of this study, E&Y concludes that the proposed 2022 Employee Compensation Plan, in aggregate, is appropriate and consistent with general market practices and the insurance industry.
+Bengelsdorf Aff. ¶ 9.

+10. The Compensation Plan for the Special Deputy Liquidator.
 The Special Deputy Liquidator is engaged by the Liquidator pursuant to the June 11, 2003 Consulting Agreement.
-The Liquidator has consulted with E & Y to assist in devising and evaluating a compensation program for the Special Deputy Liquidator.
-The overall compensation framework for the Special Deputy Liquidator has been designed to align incentives for the Special Deputy Liquidator with liquidation goals.
-Specifically, at various times since the beginning of Home's liquidation compensation to the Special Deputy Liquidator has included base compensation, an annual incentive bonus, and a "Stay Bonus".
+The Liquidator has consulted with E&Y to assist in devising and evaluating a compensation program for the Special Deputy Liquidator.
+At various times since the beginning of Home's liquidation, compensation to the Special Deputy Liquidator has included base compensation, an annual incentive bonus, and a "Stay Bonus" but, currently, he is compensated at an hourly rate of \$450 capped at 1,833 hours per year and total compensation of \$825,000.
 Nicolopoulos Aff. ¶ 6.
+11. Consistent with the objective of minimizing costs as the liquidation process continues, the Special Deputy Liquidator's total compensation has been reduced by 39.5% from inception through 2022.
+Each of these reductions has been made at the request of the Special Deputy Liquidator.
+Nicolopoulos Aff. \P 7.